embEDUx/documentation/src/background/design/rootfs.md

 together with the package lists.

 ## Cross Target Support
-Even though the number of ARM-systems is growing, most Desktops and Servers are still running on x86-based architectures.
-In order to build the products for the platforms used within the lab-courses, it is necessary to either use cross-toolchains or emulators.
-The following candidates for the different techniques need to be evaluated for every of the embEDUx products.
+As stated in the [identically named chapter on the buildserver page](buildserver.md#cross-target-support), a strategy for cross-building RootFS needs to be designed.

+The following candidates are possible techniques and tools that need to be evaluated:

 * Cross-Compilation
-    * Gentoo crossdev
+    * Gentoo's crossdev and cross-emerge
     * YOCTO
+    * Buildroot
 * Emulation
     * Qemu user emulation
     * Qemu system emulation

-## Build Steps
+## Build Automation Routine
 The build process must include the following steps.

 1. Retrieve the build specifications from the RootFS-repository